 Students are also involved in art classes daily.
 They incorporate lessons in the classroom with lessons in the studio to enrich their learning experience.

-The class website is a wonderful resource for current and future parents to see photos, student blogs, descriptions of what’s happening in 5th and 6th Grade and more!
+The class website is a wonderful resource for current and future parents to see photos, student blogs, descriptions of what’s happening in 6th Grade and more!
 Click here to visit the classroom website.

 We also encourage interested students and families to visit the classroom in person during the school year.
 Please click on the following link to learn about our “Discovery Days.”
 More Info..